-President and CEO, The Metropolitan Museum of Art
+Homewood Professor of the Humanities, Johns Hopkins University; President Emeritus, The Metropolitan Museum of Art

-Marina Kellen French Distinguished Visitor - Class of Spring 2019
+Marina Kellen French Distinguished Visitor and Max Beckmann Distinguished Visitor - Class of Fall 2023 and Class of Spring 2019

-Weiss holds an MA and PhD from Johns Hopkins University, an MBA from the Yale School of Management, and a BA from The George Washington University.
+Weiss holds a PhD in the history of art from Johns Hopkins University and an MBA from the Yale School of Management.